K4TEL/atrium-ufal/README.md

 to run single PDF file parsing and following layout extraction from its pages

     python3 script.py --pdf --dir -d '/full/path/to/directory'
-to parse all PDF files in the directory and extract layouts from all pages (RECOMMENDED)
+to parse all PDF files in the directory (+ its subdirectories) and extract layouts from all pages (RECOMMENDED)

 The results of PDF to CSV table parsing will be saved to related folders with page numbers and above flags added to the filenames